Lowering Homocysteine: Why It Matters and How to Do It

 Cardiovascular Disease and Stroke

 Elevated homocysteine is associated with damage to the inner lining of blood vessels, promoting atherosclerosis.
-One study found that people with levels over 20 µmol/L have almost five times the risk of death.
-For every 5 µmol/L increase, the risk rises by about one-third (6).
+One study found that people with levels above 20 µmol/L had nearly five times the risk of death, with risk increasing by around one-third for every 5 µmol/L increase (6).
+Another large study involving cardiovascular patients found a threefold higher risk of death in those with the highest homocysteine levels compared to the lowest (7).

 Brain Shrinkage and Cognitive Decline

-High homocysteine levels are linked to faster brain shrinkage and p-tau buildup.
-P-tau is a protein involved in Alzheimer’s disease (8).
-Studies show that taking B vitamins to lower homocysteine can slow brain atrophy and reduce cognitive decline (1).
+High homocysteine has been linked to accelerated brain shrinkage and increased p-tau accumulation, a protein strongly associated with Alzheimer’s disease (8).
+Research also suggests that lowering homocysteine with targeted B vitamins may help slow brain atrophy and cognitive decline (1).

 Pregnancy and Child Development